Schislyaev/Cell_life/README.md

 The cells moves in random directions with a random speed.
 The world is a torus so for a cell its infinite.

 If a couple of different genders met - a new cell gets born with a color as an average of its parents.
-Since that they cant "date" for some time.
+Since then they cant "date" for some time.
 If a couple of the same gender meets - one wich has higher strength kills other.

 In a certain time period cells can shoot.
 The shoot can be penetrative (red) or not (yellow).
 If it is - it goes from the cell shooter till its out of screen.
 It